 3. An Account of the Damages and Injuries

-Next, detail the injuries and damages you suffered as a result of the accident.
+Next, detail the injuries and damages you suffered due to the accident.

 - All of your emotional and physical injuries